geeksforsocialchange/gfsc-v2/_posts/2019-09-02-email-lists.md

 ---

 Email lists are by far the best method of communication for small groups, but require a little work on behalf of group members to be most effective.
 We spend an enormous about of time and energy sending emails nowadays.
 Taking a few minutes (or even an hour) to sort out your inbox will pay huge returns in workload and stress.
 Let us know if you have any other tips over on [Twitter!](https://twitter.com/gfscstudio)

+{% include kofi.html custom="Found this useful?
+Buy us a Ko-fi to support our work." %}